hashicorp/terraform-provider-azurerm/contributing/topics/schema-design-considerations.md

 ```

 Whilst it isn't uncommon to stumble across older resources in the provider that accept this as a valid value, the provider is moving away from the pattern of exposing `None`, since Terraform has its own null type i.e. by omitting the field this.

-This ultimately means that the end user doesn't need to bloat their configuration with superfluous information.
+This ultimately means that the end user doesn't need to bloat their configuration with superfluous information that is implied through the omission of information.

 The resulting schema in Terraform would look as follows and also requires a conversion between the Terraform null value and `None` within the Create and Read functions.